-https://www.contextualsafeguarding.org.uk/en/about/what-is-contextual-safeguarding
+37 https://contextualsafeguarding.org.uk/

-Children and young people can be victims of domestic abuse both in the context of their home life where domestic abuse occurs between parents or carers, but also within their own intimate personal relationships

-Exposure to domestic abuse is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
+- Slapping, punching, kicking, bruising, rape, ridicule, constant criticism, threats, manipulation, sleep deprivation, social isolation, and other controlling behaviours all count as abuse. - Children and young people can be victims of domestic abuse both in the context of their home life where domestic abuse occurs between parents or carers, but also within their own intimate personal relationships - Exposure to domestic abuse is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
 Children who witness domestic abuse are at risk of significant harm; in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Staff must be alert to the signs and symptoms of a child suffering or witnessing domestic abuse.

-Advice on identifying children who are affected by domestic abuse and how they can be helped is available 40.

-NSPCC- UK domestic-abuse Signs Symptoms Effects

-Refuge what is domestic violence/effects of domestic violence on children

-Safelives: young people and domestic abuse.
+Staff must be alert to the signs and symptoms of a child suffering or witnessing domestic abuse. - Advice on identifying children who are affected by domestic abuse and how they can be helped is available38. - NSPCC- UK domestic-abuse Signs Symptoms Effects - Refuge what is domestic violence/effects of domestic violence on children - Safelives: young people and domestic abuse.